TestProf II: Factory therapy for your Ruby tests

 Cover for TestProf II: Factory therapy for your Ruby tests

-Learn how to bring your Ruby test suite back to full health, and full speed, with TestProf—a bag of powerful tools to diagnose all test‑related problems.
-This time, we talk about factories: how they can slow down your tests, how to measure that negative impact, how to avoid it, and how to make your factories as fast as fixtures.
+Learn how to bring your Ruby test suite back to full health (and full speed) with TestProf—a bag of powerful tools for diagnosing all test‑related problems.
+This time, we’ll talk about factories: how they can slow down your tests, how to measure that negative impact, how to avoid it, and how to make your factories as fast as fixtures.

-TestProf, used on many Evil Martians’ projects to shorten a TDD feedback loop, is a must-have tool for any Rails (or another Ruby-based) application whose tests take more than a minute to run.
-It works with both RSpec and minitest by extending their functionality.
+TestProf is used on many Evil Martians’ projects to shorten the TDD feedback loop.
+It’s a must-have tool for any Rails (or otherwise Ruby-based) application whose tests are taking more than a minute to run.
+TestProf works with both RSpec and Minitest by extending their functionality.

-In our introductory article, where we presented this open source project, we promised to dedicate a whole article to an often overlooked problem with testing Ruby web applications: factory cascades.
-We are finally keeping good on our promise.
+In our introductory article, we promised to dedicate a whole post to an often overlooked problem with testing Ruby web applications: factory cascades.
+This article makes good on that promise!

-It is better to explore TestProf by running it on your actual tests, so if you happen to have an RSpec-covered Rails project with factory_bot (previously known as factory_girl) factories close at hand—we recommend to install the gem before reading on, it is to going to be an interactive walk-through!
+It’s better to explore TestProf by running it on your actual tests, so if you happen to have an RSpec-covered Rails project with factory_bot factories close at hand—we recommend installing the gem before reading on, as this is going to be an interactive walk-through!

 Installing TestProf is as easy as adding a single line of code to your Gemfile’s :test group: